emqx/emqx-docs/en_US/advanced/hooks.md

 In the following two sections of [HookPoint](#hookpoint) and [callback function](#callback), all operations on hooks depend on  Erlang code-level API provided by [emqx](https://github.com/emqx/emqx).
 They are the basis for the entire hook logic implementation.

+{% emqxce %}

 - For hooks and HTTP server applications, Refer to: [WebHook](webhook.md)
-{% emqxce %}
 - For hooks and other language applications, Refer to: [Extension Hook](./lang-exhook.md)
 - Only Lua is currently supported, Refer to: [emqx_lua_hook](./lang-lua.md)

 {% endemqxce %}

 {% emqxee %}

+- For hooks and HTTP server applications, Refer to: [WebHook](webhook.md)
 - For hooks and other language applications, Refer to: [Modules - Extensions](../modules/exhook.md)

 {% endemqxee %}